Yunori/Singapore-Covid-19-Android/README.md

 ### Presentation

 Singapore COVID Tracker is an android application that allows users to follow the situation of the infection in Singapore, thanks to various sources.
-I use Volley to gather JSON files from three different API:
+I use Volley to gather JSON files:
 -	https://github.com/NovelCOVID/API
 This API provides the most up to date main stats about the decease.